rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/cloud-providers/azure/_index.md

 # Prerequisites for RKE and RKE2

-**To set up the Azure cloud provider in both RKE and RKE2, the following credentials need to be configured:**
+To set up the Azure cloud provider for both RKE and RKE2, the following credentials need to be configured:

 1. [Set up the Azure Tenant ID](#1-set-up-the-azure-tenant-id)
 2. [Set up the Azure Client ID and Azure Client Secret](#2-set-up-the-azure-client-id-and-azure-client-secret)